rackerlabs/support-how-to/content/how-to/rackspace-email/safelist-addresses-domains-and-ips-in-rackspace-email/index.md

 ---

-This article explains how to add an email address, IP address, or domain to a safelist in the Rackspace Email webmail interface to ensure important messages are delivered to your inbox.
+This article explains how to add an email address, IP address, or domain to a safelist in the Rackspace Email webmail interface to ensure that the system delivers important messages to your inbox.

 ### Prerequisites